 - What does this person look like?

-- Do you think he/she is happy?
-Sad?
+- Do you think they're happy?
 Why?

-- What does he/she do in their free time?
+- What do they do in their free time?

-- Does he/she have any secrets?
+- Do they have any secrets?

-- You can easily make up your own story dominoes on other topics such as Sci-Fi, Urban Life, Football, Harry Potter etc. or if you are artistic you can even draw pictures on your dominoes instead of words.
+- You can easily make up your own story dominoes on other topics such as sci-fi, urban life, football, Harry Potter, etc., or if you are artistic you can even draw pictures on your dominoes instead of words.
 This set is for a fantasy story:

-- Modern Children's Tales.
-Write the names of popular children's stories on the board such as 'Goldilocks and the three bears', 'Peter Pan', 'Red Riding Hood', 'Jack and the Beanstalk' etc. and ask if the students know these stories and can tell them to you.
+- Modern children's tales.
+Write the names of popular children's stories on the board such as Goldilocks and the three bears, Peter Pan, Little Red Riding Hood, Jack and the beanstalk, etc. and ask if the students know these stories and can tell them to you.

-- Once the students have told you the rough outline of the stories put them into pairs or small groups.
-Now tell the students that they have 10-15 minutes to recreate one of these stories in a different genre, for example as a horror story, a detective story, a love story, an adventure story etc.
+- Once the students have told you the rough outline of the stories, put them into pairs or small groups.
+Now tell the students that they have 10-15 minutes to recreate one of these stories in a different genre, for example as a horror story, a detective story, a love story, an adventure story, etc.

-- Tell the students they are free to add in new characters or events if they want to and that at the end of the activity they will vote on the most original and creative story
+- Tell the students they are free to add in new characters or events if they want to and that at the end of the activity they will vote on the most original and creative story.